 - Perform administrative tasks as needed

-- Firm grasp of grammar and spelling
+- Strong copy editing skills, and a firm grasp of grammar and spelling

 - Organized and fastidious

 - Has an educational background in journalism, literature, or creative writing

 - Has prior internship or entry-level job experience at another publishing, media, or non-profit organization